varlanv/java-test-konvence/README.md

 names based on `@DisplayName` annotation, as well as doing opposite - automatically generate `@DisplayName` based on test method name.

+## Motivation

+Writing clear, descriptive tests is crucial for maintainable software.
+Many modern testing frameworks, like those commonly found in Scala, JavaScript, or Groovy, allow developers the convenience of defining test names using flexible, readable strings.
+While JUnit 5's `@DisplayName` annotation brings this capability to Java, it can introduce a new challenge: keeping the underlying Java method name consistent with the human-readable `@DisplayName`.

+This plugin aims to solve several common pain points:

+* **Synchronization Headaches:** When you update a test's description in `@DisplayName`, it's easy to overlook renaming the corresponding Java method.
+This can lead to confusing mismatches where test reports show one name, while the code refers to another.
+Similarly, if the method name is refactored, the `@DisplayName` can become outdated.
+* **Team Inconsistency:** Without a clear convention, different team members might adopt varying styles for naming tests or utilizing (or neglecting) `@DisplayName`.
+This can lead to an inconsistent test suite that's harder to navigate and understand.
+* **Focus on Readability, Not Just Rules:** Developers should be empowered to write highly descriptive, sentence-like test names using `@DisplayName`.
+The concern of manually creating a compliant Java method name, or keeping it synchronized, can be a distraction.

+`test-konvence` addresses these issues by automating the synchronization between your test method names and their `@DisplayName` annotations.
+It allows your team to:

+* **Enforce a consistent naming strategy** across all JUnit 5 tests.
+* **Treat `@DisplayName` as the primary, human-readable identifier** for your tests.
+* **Forget about manual method name adjustments** – the plugin ensures method names are automatically generated or updated to reflect the `@DisplayName`.

 ## Usage

 For the most basic use-case, apply the plugin: